 So here I am today, almost tieing-in with one of my latest entries: The Amazing Spider-Man, now showing Chapter2!

 As usually happens when a new blockbuster movie comes out, a (hopefully) blockbuster game sees the light.
-The Amazing Spider-Man 2 succeedes in beeing a better title than the previous installement of the saga, yet …. we are still waiting for a REAL superheroes game able to REALLY compete with Batman from RockSteady.
+The Amazing Spider-Man 2 succeeds in being a better title than the previous installment of the saga, yet …. we are still waiting for a REAL superheroes game able to REALLY compete with Batman from Rocksteady.

-Textures are generally much more detailed (although not jawbreaking like other titles) and it is not so easy to land a stealth “kill” (immmobilization) like in the first chapter.
+Textures are generally much more detailed (although not jawbreaking like other titles) and it is not so easy to land a stealth “kill” (immobilization) like in the first chapter.

-Combat sections are fairly good, with a fighting system which closely remember the still unmatched “free flow combat system” from RockSteady’s Batman.
-Too bad the enemy AI is sometimes embarassing: I was just sitting on top of a ledge watching three thugs trying to walk while directly facing a wall!
+Combat sections are fairly good, with a fighting system which closely remembers the still unmatched “free flow combat system” from Rocksteady’s Batman.
+Too bad the enemy AI is sometimes embarrassing: I was just sitting on top of a ledge watching three thugs trying to walk while directly facing a wall!

 Swinging around New York will give you a chance to visit familiar places.
-The enviroment is a little bigger and more detailed than before (looking up to the sky will reveal high altitude flying airplanes condensation trails) but for some reason I still feel costrained inside invisible boundaries.
+The environment is a little bigger and more detailed than before (looking up to the sky will reveal high altitude flying airplanes condensation trails) but for some reason, I still feel constrained inside invisible boundaries.
 Spinning webs in Spider-Man 2 (PS2) still feels more satisfying to me.

-In the end, although I did not really liked the first installement and despite a few flaws, I can safely say that this title in not a bad product at all: there is more to do and it is better done.
-Spinning webs is always fun, and I do hope there will soon come the day in which a Spider-Man title will be able to look at RockSteady’s Batman and say: “This time I am the winner”.
+In the end, although I did not really like the first installment and despite a few flaws, I can safely say that this title is not a bad product at all: there is more to do and it is better done.
+Spinning webs are always fun, and I do hope there will soon come the day in which a Spider-Man title will be able to look at Rocksteady’s Batman and say: “This time I am the winner”.

 Thank you for reading.